 Cherry Creek Arts Festival

 The Cherry Creek Arts Festival has become a renowned destination, showcasing a wide range of talented artists.
 Plan to sample great food and drinks, shop wonderful art, listen to live music, take part in kid friendly mural painting and art stations.
-It is held at the beginning of July.
+Expect plenty of live music, kids’ activities, art, information about art education, food, and more.

 Additional Colorado Festivals Worth Attending